 Difficulty: Labor Intensive

-Bastila (sometimes transliterated as bisteeya) is a huge pigeon pie traditional in Fez, and found throughout Morocco.
+Bastila (sometimes transliterated as bisteeya) is a huge pigeon pie traditional in Fez, and found in Morocco.
 One Moroccan cookbook starts a recipe for bastila with the instruction that one must have a dada come to the house to prepare it.
 A dada is a black professional woman cook from Saharan and sub-Saharan Africa employed in bourgeois and aristocratic households in Morocco to this day.

 My most memorable bastila was at the huge villa of Moulay Messaouad Agouzzal outside Meknes, where our conference party of one hundred and sixty people dined on magnificent Moroccan culinary treasures.
 Moulay Agouzzal is a very gracious landowner and olive oil producer who put on an incredible feast with extraordinary modesty and great delight.
 After I had spent some time in the kitchen quizzing cooks about the food we were to eat, I returned to my table and was fortunate enough to be seated next to Paula Wolfert, the author of many books on Mediterranean cuisines, and who, although I nitpick with her about historical things, knows how to cook and eat bastila.
 Guided by her inimitable enthusiasm I learned how to eat bastila the correct way, with my fingers, and how to pay attention to the sequence of tastes and cacophony of smells.